myfish-code/Save-MaterialBot/README.md

 # Save-MaterialBot
-This bot is needed to save materials for lessons he can save text messages and photos
+This bot is needed to save materials for lessons.

+He can save text messages and photos